ichem/django-seuranta/README.md

     GET -- Retrieve a the full route for a competitor

-    UPDATE -- Update the full route for a competitor
+    PUT/PATCH -- Update the full route for a competitor